|Güneş Aluç||M. Tamer Özsu||Khuzaima Daudjee||Olaf Hartig|

 In short, we designed the WatDiv test dataset such that

 Based on the above observations, in WatDiv we try to generate test workloads that are as diverse as possible.
-WatDiv offers two use cases:
+WatDiv offers three use cases:

 At this point, you may be wondering how these differentiating aspects of WatDiv affect system evaluation, and why they are important at all.
 The answer is trivial: by relying on a more diverse dataset as such (which is typical for data on the Web), we were able to generate test queries that focus on much wider aspects of query evaluation, which cannot be easily captured by other benchmarks.
 Consider the two SPARQL query templates C3 and S7 (cf., basic testing query templates).
 C3 is a star query that retrieves certain information about users such as the products they like, their friends and some demographics information.
 For convenience, for each triple pattern in the query template, we also display its selectivity (the reported selectivities are estimations based on the probability distributions specified in the WatDiv dataset description model).
 Note that while individually triple patterns in C3 are not that selective, this query as a whole, is very selective.
 Now, consider S7, which (as a whole) is also very selective, but unlike C3, its selectivity is largely due to only a single triple pattern.
 It turns out that different systems behave very differently for these queries.
 Systems like RDF-3x , which (i) decompose queries into triple patterns, (ii) find a suitable ordering of the join operations and then (iii) execute the joins in that order, perform very well on queries like S7 because the first triple pattern they execute is very selective.
 On the other hand, they do not do as well on queries like C3 because the decomposed evaluation produces many irrelevant intermediate tuples.
 In contrast, gStore treats the star-shaped query as a whole and it can pinpoint the relevant vertices in the RDF graph without performing joins; hence, it is much more efficient in executing C3.
 For a more detailed discussion of our results, please refer to our technical report and our stress testing paper.

-Provided that you include a citation to and , you are free to download and use the WatDiv Data and Query Generator (v0.5) from this link (md5sum=8e4d29dda1eba62cc94345fc95690c27).
+Provided that you include a citation to , you are free to download and use the WatDiv Data and Query Generator (v0.6) from this link (md5sum=9eac247dfdec044d7fa0141ea3ad361f).
 The software is supplied "as is" and all use is at your own risk.

 Earlier versions and changelog can be found here.